 Spread the word

-However, to build and sustain a viable business you require more than that – you need to come up with a marketing strategy.
+However, to build and sustain a viable business, you require more than that – you need a marketing strategy.
 This can be something as simple as a sandwich board or A-board on the pavement to let people in the immediate area know you’re there.

 Building customer loyalty